sandiegocs/website/content/news/dr-irwin-jacobs.md

 +++
-title= "Guest speaker : Dr Irwin Jacobs | Qualcomm, UCSD, Moore's Law, AI & San Diego" date= "2023-07-26" authors= ["Jeremy Fortner"]
+title= "Guest speaker : Dr Irwin Jacobs | Qualcomm, UCSD, Moore's Law, AI & San Diego" date= "2023-07-26" description= "Dr. Irwin Jacobs is a visionary, American electrical engineer, educator, philanthropist and renowned entrepreneur as the founder of Qualcomm.
+Watch our interview with Dr. Irwin Jacobs on YouTube or listen wherever you get your podcasts." authors= ["Jeremy Fortner"]

 [extra]